codatio/codat-docs/docs/using-the-api/push.md

 This results in a corresponding response from the endpoint, which includes the following details:

-- **pushOperationKey**: a unique identifier generated by Codat to represent this single write request that can be used to track its status
+- **pushOperationKey**: a unique identifier generated by Codat to represent this single write operation that can be used to track its status
 - **dataType**: the type of data being created, in this case, `chartOfAccounts`
 - **status**: the status of the create operation, which can be `Pending`, `Failed`, `Success` or `TimedOut`
 - **requestedOnUtc**: the datetime (in UTC) when the operation was requested
-- **completedOnUtc**: the datetime (in UTC) when the operaion was completed, null if `Pending`
+- **completedOnUtc**: the datetime (in UTC) when the operation was completed, null if `Pending`
 - **validation**: a human-readable object that contains validation details, including errors, encountered during the operation
 - **changes**: an array that communicates which record has changed (`recordRef` property) and the manner in which it changed (`type` property that can be `Unknown`, `Created`, `Modified`, or `Deleted`)